Faster computation of nonstabilizerness: Scaling Up the Exact Stabilizer Extent Calculation

 \subsubsection{Initialization}

 We find that the quality of the initial guess and the number of optimization steps of Algorithm~\ref{alg:CG} can be significantly improved by choosing a subset $\calC_0 \subseteq \calA_n$ in descending order of $\abs{a_j^\dagger b}$, which can be computed with the complexity as stated in Theorem~\ref{thm:complexityStabilizerOverlap}.
-While the size of $\calC_0$ is arbitrary, in computations in Table~\ref{table:sizeOfCalSn}, we have chosen the size to be 10,000 for $n \leq 8$ and 100,000 for $n=9$.
+While the size of $\calC_0$ is arbitrary, in computations in TABLE~\ref{table:sizeOfCalSn}, we have chosen the size to be 10,000 for $n \leq 8$ and 100,000 for $n=9$. \black{We have included all the computational bases $\calS_{n,0} = \left\{ \ket{t} \relmiddle| t \in \bbF_2^{n} \right\}$ to assure the feasibility of the problem.}

-The use of $\abs{a_j^\dagger b} = \abs{\braket{\phi_j}{\psi}}$ as the indicator can be justified with various interpretations.
-One of them is to consider it as the ``closeness'' between the states $\ket{\phi_j}$ and $\ket{\psi}$, which means choosing states based on their overlaps is reasonable.
-The numerical experiment result in Fig.~\ref{fig:CG} also supports the effectiveness of this indicator.
+The use of $\abs{a_j^\dagger b} = \abs{\braket{\phi_j}{\psi}}$ as the indicator can be justified with various interpretations, including the direct relationships between the stabilizer fidelity and the stabilizer extent~\cite{heimendahlStabilizerExtentNot2021}\cite[Proposition~2]{Bravyi2019simulationofquantum}.
+Another one is to consider it as the ``closeness'' between the states $\ket{\phi_j}$ and $\ket{\psi}$, which means choosing states based on their overlaps is reasonable.
+The numerical experiment result in FIG.~\ref{fig:CG} also supports the effectiveness of this indicator.
 For a Haar random pure 8-qubit state, even if we use as small a subset as $\abs{\calC_0} = 10^{-10} \abs{\calA_n}$, the obtained value $\hat{\xi}_0(\psi)$ closely approximated the exact value $\xi(\psi)$ and outperformed randomly selected $\calC_0$.
 Such behavior was typical in other test cases, including $9$-qubit states.

-\subsubsection{Solution's optimality}
+\subsubsection{Solution's Optimality}